Sunday 3 October 2021, 2pm

 Delighted to host Action Pyramid, aka Tom Fisher, whose recent TakuRoku release opens the liminal space between real and imaginary worlds through subtle collaging, spatialisation and musical symbiosis.
 Also on the bill is London-based, Australian sound artist, Brigitte Hart, who explores the art of small sounds, sounds that can be imagined, and the memory of sound.

-Working primarily under the name Action Pyramid, Tom Fisher's projects range from site-specific sound installation and headphone works for galleries and museums, to experimental radio works and commercially released music.
-Utilising a multitude of recording techniques his work often seeks to explore and re-interpret the often seemingly unnoticed and ‘unseen’ elements of our surroundings.
+Working under the name Action Pyramid, Tom Fisher's projects vary from site-specific sound installation and headphone based works for galleries and museums, to experimental sound works, radio and music.
+Utilising a multitude of recording techniques, often aimed at exploring and re-interpreting the seemingly unnoticed and unheard elements of our surroundings, he looks to present compositional and spatial expressions of these phenomena in a way that attempts to offer up alternative perspectives regarding perceptions of scale, hierarchical bias and the interconnectedness of living things.
+He has performed and exhibited his work internationally and attended residencies in Iceland and the Finish arctic.

-Li Song is a London-based musician and software engineer.
+Li Song is a London-based musician and computer programmer.
 He performs improvised music with his computer and composes music using electronics and acoustic instruments.
 His collaborative project with Zhu Wenbo, No Performance, focuses on compositions using environment sounds, acoustic instruments, computer algorithms, and random sequence.
-He is also a member of computer network music ensemble and research group, [ _ _ _ ] (with Jia Liu and Shuoxin Tan), focusing on algorithmic collaboration.
+He is also a member of computer network music ensemble and research group, [ _ _ _ ], focusing on algorithmic collaboration.
+Recent works include Two Snare Drums (Infant Tree 2022), [ _ _ _ ] (with Jia Liu and Shuoxin Tan, SUPERPANG 2022) and Text (with Zhu Wenbo, Zoomin' Night 2021).